 This paper has investigated how rational banks' optimal timing of write-offs is influenced by uncertainty stemming from various sources.
-A real options approach was employed to evaluate the value of the option to delay write-offs, that is, the value of forbearance policy.
+A real options approach was employed to evaluate the value of the option to delay write-offs, that is the value of forbearance policy.

-Numerical analysis shows that, under normal circumstances, a very large rate of reinvestment return is required for the banks to immediately write off their nonperforming loans.
+Numerical analysis shows that under normal circumstances, a very large rate of reinvestment return is required for the banks to immediately write off their non-performing loans.
 Another important result is that uncertainty about the implementation of a subsidy scheme gives banks incentive to wait.
 This is contrary to the government's intention.
-If the government aims to encourage banks' self-help efforts toward reducing nonperforming loans, it should immediately enact a subsidy scheme, giving them a legitimate threat to immediately abolish it and pledging never to restore it in the future.
-This kind of policy is theoretically possible, but seems difficult to implement in reality.
+If the government aims to encourage banks' self-help efforts towards reducing non-performing loans, it should immediately enact a subsidy scheme, giving them a legitimate threat to immediately abolish it and pledging never to restore it in the future.
+This kind of policy is theoretically possible, but almost impossible in reality.